bojanamil/keyboard-used-with-eyes/README.md

 - Tobii Pro Eyetracker

 This is a project done as a Master Thesis at the University of Belgrade, School of Electrical Engineering.
-This application is meant to be used to help children at the __Special Hospital for Cerebral Palsy and Developmental Neurology in Belgrade__, to help them with their needs.
+This application is meant to help children at the __Special Hospital for Cerebral Palsy and Developmental Neurology in Belgrade__, to help them with their needs.

 # Usage